craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 We acquire the fourth crest piece and put them all together, but fail to recognize the heraldry.
 After taking a short rest, we place the crest in it's slot, and the doors slowly rumble open.
 Before us, a large, completely flat room takes up the central space of the pyramid.
 The very tip is open to the sunlight above us.

 As the party enters, the shadows contort into a large 10-foot tall humanoid figure clad in some kind of magical spectral armor and weapon.
+We fought it, Wilferd's radiant bolt did especially well, and after defeating it the floor rumbles and lowers - its a platform!
+The ghoul-kin rush out above us, flooding the walls as we fall.
+At the bottom, I light a torch, and it becomes clear that we are in a cave - the very bottom of this pyramid.